abagayev/stop-russia/README.md

  # Stop russian aggression

-Be here to stop russian propaganda.
+If you are here, you probably want to stop the russian aggression against to Ukraine and to the world.

 ## English Version

-### Як використовувати
+### How to

-To start with you should install Docker:
+To start with, you must install Docker:
 https://docs.docker.com/get-docker/

 After this run this command in your terminal: